However,hat are skin tags?

 There are many ways to remove them.
 Some people have been known to remove these themselves.
 There are different ways to achieve this.
-However, if trying to do it yourself you need to have good knowledge in desinfection, sterility & stopping bleedings.
-I am happy to explain this to you during a consultation if you want to go this way.
+However, if trying to do it yourself you need to have good knowledge in disinfection, sterility & stopping bleedings.

 Make an appointment

 To make an appointment you can contact us or book a clinic appointment online.
 Alternatively you can ask for a telephone appointment.
-If you do so, please read the section “How TVVS works”, thoroughly.
-In case you are worried about pain, please click here to see how we provide painfree surgery.
+But if you do so, please read the section “How TVVS works”, thoroughly.
+If you worry about pain, please click here to see how we provide painfree surgery.

 More Information: For a glossary on minor surgery terms, click here

-For more infomation about Lipomas look at patient.info
+For more information about Lipomas look at patient.info

 There is some excellent information regarding Skin Tags on Dermnet, which is the leading Dermatology website in the world.